Register a birth

-At the time of the registration the Registrar will give you a free short birth certificate (the short birth certificate will show only the baby's forenames, surname, sex, date of birth and district of birth).
+At the time of registration the cost of a short birth certificate is £4 (the short birth certificate will show only the baby's forenames, surname, sex, date of birth and district of birth).

-The Registrar is also able to provide a full birth certificate at a cost of £4 if required.
+We're also can provide a full birth certificate at a cost of £4 if required.
 If certificates are required at a later date the Registrar will advise on fees.